linearworld/Network_resilience_in_the_aging_brain/README.md

 ## Python Code

-The Python code is intended for simulating the aging process of a healthy brain network, as illustrated in figure 4 of the paper arXiv:2202.01516.
-Each Python file in this repository can generate a different simulation result due to the inherent randomness involved.
+The Python code is intended for simulating the aging process of a healthy brain network, as illustrated in the paper arXiv:2202.01516.
+Each Python file in this repository can generate a  simulation result shown in fig4 of paper.
+Please note that due to inherent randomness, the simulation results may vary with each run.

-Please feel free to explore and use the code for your research or educational purposes.
-If you find any issues or have suggestions for improvements, we welcome contributions and collaboration.